chum46/AI-Scout-Pro-Basketball/README.md

-# AI Scout: Modernizing Pro-Basketball Draft and Developmental Decisions with Machine Learning
+# A.I.
+Scout: Modernizing Pro-Basketball Draft and Developmental Decisions with Machine Learning

 ## Table of Contents